Thought withdrawal

 In psychiatry, thought withdrawal is the delusional belief that thoughts have been 'taken out' of the patient's mind, and the patient has no power over this.
 It is often associated with disturbances in self-experience, self-agency, and identity.
-Thought withdrawal is classified as Schneider’s first-rank symptom (FRS) of schizophrenia in 1959, alongside related phenomena like thought insertion (the belief that thoughts are being implanted into one’s mind) and thought broadcasting (the belief that one’s thoughts are being transmitted to others).
-These symptoms are typically regarded as signs of psychosis and are central to the diagnosis of schizophrenia spectrum disorders.
+Thought withdrawal is classified as Schneider's first-rank symptom (FRS) of schizophrenia in 1959, alongside related phenomena like thought insertion (the belief that thoughts are being implanted into one’s mind) and thought broadcasting (the belief that one’s thoughts are being transmitted to others).
+These symptoms are typically regarded as signs of psychosis and are central to the diagnosis of schizophrenia spectrum disorders and dissociative identity disorder.

 Diagnostic classifications

 Thought withdrawal is included in major psychiatric diagnostic systems: